 NASA (National Aeronautics and Space Administration) has used Neurofeedback.
-In fact, Alan Pope, a scientist at NASA, discovered that neurofeedback could improve astronauts’ attention and engagement to tasks, which, as you can imagine, require sharp, unwavering focus.
+In fact, Alan Pope, a scientist at NASA, discovered that neurofeedback could improve astronauts’ attention and engagement in tasks, which, as you can imagine, require sharp, unwavering focus.

 Neurofeedback has no side effects to speak of.
 Occasionally people feel tired after a Neurofeedback session, owing to the energy they have expended in concentrating on changing the brain.

 Overall, though, neurofeedback is an excellent and long-lasting way to retrain your brain to function more efficiently and effectively.
-If you or someone you love is interested in trying an alternative, non-invasive therapy, or to augment a current treatment, get in touch with Elumind’s Client Care and schedule a therapeutic assessment and start the journey of healing.
+If you or someone you love is interested in trying an alternative, non-invasive therapy or to augment a current treatment, get in touch with Elumind’s Client Care and schedule a therapeutic assessment and start the journey of healing.

 Elumind Centres for Brain Excellence is an integrated mental health centre offering solutions that can help you with your mental/brain health needs.
 To start your journey, book your FREE 15-MINUTE PHONE CONSULTATION.
 We are here for you.